NPoornimaGit/GitAssignments/README.md

 ### Apply terraform

 terraform init

+When Terraform loads providers (Kubernetes/Helm), it needs kubeconfig at init time.
+But the kubeconfig file is only created after the cluster exists.
+So we should follow 2-phase terraform apply
+1. Phase 1 → cluster comes up & kubeconfig file is created
+Phase 2 → providers can use the kubeconfig

+terraform apply -target="k3d_cluster.taskapi" -target="data.k3d_cluster.taskapi" -target="local_file.kubeconfig"

 terraform apply --auto-approve

 Terraform will:
+Phase 1
 ✔ Create cluster
+✔ read the cluster
+✔ write the kubeconfig file
+Phase 2
 ✔ Create namespace task-api
 ✔ Deploy Helm chart
 ✔ Apply your image which you have pushed to GHCR already through workflow)